 Wine has been around for roughly ten thousand years.
 According to the Bible, Noah planted vines and later created wine after the flood.
 He became drunk because of his excessive consumption of fermented grape juice.
 With alcohol, Jacob dulled Isaac’s alertness, and King Solomon ranked wine as the second greatest pleasure for humans, behind the kiss of lovers in the Song of Songs.

-Sir John Malcolm (1789-1833) claims that the earliest authentic historical evidence of wine manufacturing dates back to the Persian civilization.
+It is believed that the earliest authentic historical evidence of wine manufacturing dates back to the Persian civilization.
 This is indicated by the Damascene vase, which was used to store grape bunches.
-The deity Utnapishtim encouraged survivors of the Gilgamesh epic to cultivate grapevine after the flood.
+The deity Utnapishtim encouraged survivors of the Gilgamesh epic to cultivate grapevines after the flood.

-Wine trading started from the Greeks, passed on to the Romans around the Mediterranean, and was considered essential in Christianity, especially in Europe.
-Innovating an effective packaging method was crucial for wine’s growth as an imported and exported product, and one product made for this purpose was amphora.
+Wine trading started from the Ancient Greeks, passed on to the Romans around the Mediterranean, and was later considered essential in Christianity, especially in Europe.
+Innovating an effective packaging method was crucial for wine’s growth as an imported and exported product, and one product made for this purpose was the amphora.

-Later, the Gauls discovered a barrel method to transport wine through boatmen.
-These innovations led to the development of techniques for wine preservation.
+Later, the Gauls were the first to use barrels to transport wine on boats.
+These innovations led to the development of techniques for later wine preservation.
 In the 17th century, wine bottles and corks were developed to preserve wine in Bordeaux.

-There are several references to wine in various religious rites in the oracle bone inscriptions.
-Wine held a prominent place among the culinary offerings made to the many deities.
+There are several references to wine in various religious rites.
+Wine held a prominent place among the culinary offerings made to many deities.
 Although pigs, lambs, and dogs were the most prevalent meat gifts, wine appears to be the only type of liquid offering used by the Shang people in numerous rites.

-Because wine drinking is socially influenced, a society’s attitude toward wine and wine drinking indicates a lot about the culture.
-Wine, for example, was related to the Nile flow and blood as a sign of creation and rebirth in ancient Egypt.
-It was also associated with the tale of Hathor-Sekhmet as a drink capable of appeasing the savage lioness-goddess.
+Because wine drinking is socially influenced, a society’s attitude toward wine and wine drinking can indicate a lot about the culture.
+Wine, for example, was related to the Nile flow and blood as a sign of creation and rebirth in Ancient Egypt.
+It was also associated with the tale of Hathor-Sekhmet as a drink capable of appeasing the savage lioness goddess.
 Thus, wine drinking and offering in Egypt represented fundamental characteristics of Egyptian culture, a society rich in religious symbolism.